Melbourne-based designer Courtney Holm has taken on the colossal challenge of making clothing in a closed-loop fashion.

 The garments themselves are sustainable by design in that they’re made to be worn and not conform to the styles of the season.

-Holm opts for basics in shape and colour, keeping the collection to white, grey and black bar the odd scarf or minimal print that pairs perfectly with the staples.
+Courtney opts for basics in shape and colour, keeping the collection to white, grey and black bar the odd scarf or minimal print that pairs perfectly with the staples.

 A quick squiz at the product “code” on any of the A.BCH garments on the website might suggest the brand’s just about nailed their mission of sustainability and transparency.
-However, Holm says this is just the beginning.
+However, Courtney says this is just the beginning.

 “We work tirelessly to ensure that every step of the journey is as thoughtful and sustainable as possible,” she says.